Why We Recommend Color Team Proposal Reviews

 Step 4 – Provide Review Tools and Instructions

-Talk your reviewers through how they need to submit their feedback.
-What is the submission process or tool you want them to use?
-Give clear guidelines and instructions.
-Let them know who to contact if they are stumped.
-The last thing you want is for reviewers to spend half of their time dealing with IT problems or struggling to understand how to access or submit their feedback.
+Walk your reviewers through exactly how to submit their feedback.
+Explain the process and the tool you want them to use, and give clear, practical instructions.
+If they get stuck, tell them who to contact.
+The last thing you want is for reviewers to spend half their time fixing IT issues or figuring out how to upload their comments.

 Step 5 – Use a Dedicated Facilitator

-There is no reason for a color team to lack leadership.
-But it’s an easy way to lose reviewers’ attention.
-Dedicated support provides an organized, structured review and also gives reviewers someone to go to with questions.
-This prevents your bid/proposal manager from being pulled into the review to answer questions or solve problems.
-In turn, they get a necessary break from the proposal effort.
-The facilitator assembles the review team and sends out meeting invites, prepares review check sheets, enforces cut-off times for in-put, prepares in- and out-brief meetings materials, and coordinates the entire review process.
+There’s no reason for a color team to operate without guidance, yet it happens often.
+It’s an easy way to lose reviewers’ attention.
+Dedicated facilitation keeps the review organized and gives reviewers a clear point of contact for questions.
+This support prevents the bid or proposal manager from being pulled into problem-solving during the review, giving them a much-needed break from the proposal effort.
+The facilitator assembles the review team, sends meeting invites, prepares check sheets, enforces cut-off times for input, manages the in- and out-brief materials, and coordinates the entire process from start to finish.

 Author: Camille Kauffman – Proposal Manager